 What to Watch Out For

-There are no financial planning services, like retirement planning or estate planning, available through Diamond Hill Capital Management.
+Diamond Hill Capital Management’s legal and regulatory record is clean in the eyes of the U.S. Securities and Exchange Commission (SEC).
+But there are no financial planning services, like retirement planning or estate planning, available through Diamond Hill Capital Management.
 If financial planning is something you’re looking for, try our financial advisor matching tool to find appropriate options in your area.

 In certain situations, Diamond Hill Capital Management may receive performance-based fees from clients.
 According to the firm’s Form ADV, this means it “can potentially receive higher fees from accounts with a performance-based compensation structure than from those accounts that pay a fixed asset-based fee.”
 Although this represents a potential conflict of interest, the firm is bound by fiduciary duty to act in clients’ best interests at all times.